AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. highlight:: python

-The values of the above preferences can be queries in the scripting languages:
+The values of the above preferences can be queried in the scripting languages:

 * GPS shell::